/

 Broadband & Technology Expert

-"Having monitored the UK ISP market for years, I've seen BT move from old copper-era expectations into a more full fibre, mobile-backed model.
-While BT is still on the expensive side, the combination of strong reliability, broad availability and EE-backed backup features means it can still make sense for households that really do not want downtime."
+"Having monitored the UK ISP market for years, I've seen BT move from old copper-era expectations into a more full-fibre, mobile-backed model.
+BT is still on the expensive side, but its mix of reliability, broad availability and EE-backed backup features can still make sense for households that really do not want downtime."

 Telecoms Analyst ISP Auditor Network Infrastructure Broadband Expert